tvanantwerp/tomvanantwerp.com/packages/eleventy/src/technical-writing/creating-custom-scrollbars-with-react.md

 ---
 title: Creating Custom Scrollbars with React
 date: 2022-01-13
-description: The CSS to style scrollbars is different across browsers, and not very featureful.
-If you want to make something extremely customized, you can't rely on the native scrollbars—you have to build your own out of DOM elements.
+description: CSS gives little control over scrollbars.
+For a completely custom scrollbar design, you have to build your own out of DOM elements.
 canonical: https://labs.thisdot.co/blog/using-lottie-animations-for-ui-components-in-react
 tags:
     - Technical Writing